MA5634: Fundamentals of Machine Learning¶

 There will be other sources shared as we go along.
 For now these will get us a long way.

-and some data sets¶For each of our main topics we will see some example data, discuss a means of working with it, and then implement those means in code.
+For each of our main topics we will see some example data, discuss a means of working with it, and then implement those means in code.
 We will develop enough theory so as to understand how the codes work, but our main focus will be the intution behind the method, and the effective problem solving using code.

-because its use in both the commercial and academic data science
+We choose python because its use in both the commercial and academic data science arena seems to be pre-eminent.

-The data science techniques and algorithms we will study, and the supporting technology
+The data science techniques and algorithms we will study, and the supporting technology like graphics and number crunching, are implemented in well-known and well-documented python libraries.
+These are the main ones we will use:

-: this is numerical python, it is used for array processing which for us
+• numpy: this is numerical python, it is used for array processing which for us will usually mean the numerical calculations involving vectors and matrices.

-: a data visualization library for attractive and informative statistical graphics.
 There will be others, but these are the main ones.
 Let's look at some examples of how to use these

-we need.
+Eventually we will use the anaconda distribution to access python and the libraries we need.
 The coding itself will be carried out in a Jupyter notebook.
-We'll go through this
+We'll go through this in an early lab session.
+We'll start though with Binder: click here:

 https://mybinder.org/v2/gh/variationalform/FML.git/HEAD